bitfoundation/bitplatform/docs/bit-server-side/odata.md

 Using bit framework, you can build OData services very easily, and we generate C# - TypeScript - JavaScript clients for you automatically.
 You can use those no matter you're developing xamarin forms, angular js, angular, react js & native etc. We also have out of the box support for Open-API (Swagger).
 Using [azure auto rest](https://github.com/Azure/autorest) tools, you can generate client side for almost any language you want.

+**An OData controller has built-in support for paging/filtering/sorting/projection/grouping and aggregation.** In C#/TypeScript/JavaScript you develop LINQ queries, then we send that query to server side and server returns data based on your query.
+OData supports batch requests as well which results into better performance.

 In bit apps, you develop odata controllers for your DTO (Data transfer objects) classes.

 Instead of sending your "domain models/entities" to client, you send DTO to the client.
 Your "model/entities" gets complicated over time based on business requirements, and in the client side you need something less complicated and easier to use.
 DTO (Something similar to ViewModel in MVC) is a common best practice in modern software development world.